 Previous knowledge is just part of the equation.
 We don’t want you to specialize in a field unless you actually like it.
 Affinity will help you stick to a certain field and improve the pleasure you will derive from translation.

 Don’t be a “do them all” translator.
 Specialist translators will perceive a substantially higher compensation.
 Try to stick to a specific niche and don’t deviate no matter how much your clients ask you to do so.
 “Real specialist translators” command respect from translation agencies and the best translation rates possible.

 More technical fields are better compensated.
-And, between the technical specialties some are better compensated than others.
-Financial translation, for instance, would command a higher rate than "general business translation" does.
+And, among the technical specialties, some are better compensated than others.
+Financial translation, for instance, would command a higher rate than “general business translation” does.
 Consider how a field of knowledge will evolve over time.
-The more sought-after a field of knowledge and the fewer the translations specializing on it, the higher the rates will be.
+The more sought-after a field of knowledge and the fewer the translations specializing in it, the higher the rates will be.

 Instructions to Follow

 - If you have studied a subject matter such as engineering, law or business in college, this would be a natural candidate for your specialty.
 A specialty aligned with your college degree will look much more credible to potential translation clients

 - If you didn’t study a specialized subject matter in college (e.g.: you have a degree in ‘Translation Studies‘ or ‘English Language‘ or ‘French Language‘), then you may choose a subject matter more interesting to you